Waleed2660/springboot-learning-kit/tasks/Task 6 - Database Schema Migration & Optimisation.md

 ```

+### Execute the Changeset

+You can execute the changeset in two ways:
+1. **Using Gradle Command**: Run the following command to execute the changeset:
+   - `./gradlew update`
+   - This will apply the changeset to your database and create the shipment table.
+2. **Using SQL File**: You can also execute the SQL file directly on your database using DBeaver.
+Open
+   the [Migrate.sql](../src/main/resources/db/Migrate.sql) file and run the SQL statements
+   in your database client.

+---

 ### 🔄 Create Rollback SQL

+_⚠️ Disclaimer: Make sure that your new ChangeSet is executed and the database contains the new Table/Column that you want to rollback_

 We also need to create a rollback SQL so that in case if things go wrong, we can roll back the schema changes that
 we have made in our database.